katherineluhsu/textbook/docs/presentation/01-nouns-adjs-pron/nouns.md

   - mare, maris, n. - sea (abl. sg. = mar**ī**; nom. and acc. pl. = mar**ia**; gen. pl. = mar**ium**)

 Note that only **neuter** i-stems use an -i- in the abl. sg. and nom. and acc. pl. forms (and they use it in the gen. pl., a trait shared with masculine and feminine i-stems).
 Masculine and feminine i-stems use the -i- only in the gen. pl.

+Here are the paradigm charts for [neuter i-stems](../../reference/nouns-paradigms.html#third-declension-neuter-i-stem)

 ***